bu3alwa/dog-company/README.md

 - Moved to Derisotre's server (about a week ago)
 - PHPbb mods need reworking due to installation issues
-- More work to be done on some small style issues within the forums
+- More work done on some small style issues within the forums